CloudVE/cloudbridge/docs/getting_started.rst

 -----------------
 To start, you will need to create a reference to a provider object.
 The provider object identifies the cloud you want to work with and supplies your credentials.
+Each provider instance is tied to a particular zone.
-The following two code snippets setup a necessary provider object, for AWS and OpenStack.
-For the details on other providers, take a look at the `Setup page <topics/setup.html>`_.
-The remainder of the code is the same for either provider.
+Refer to the `Setup page <topics/setup.html>`_ for more details information on provider configuration.
+One a provider instance is created, the remainder of the code is the same for any provider.

 AWS: